Initial Situation and Goal

 Gaussian Process Prediction: R Script

 At this point, we add the existing GPR model to the prediction dialog at hand.
-It is possible via menu ‘R Script’ -> ‘Input R Objects’ which brings up the following dialog.
+This is done via the menu 'R Script' \(\rightarrow\) 'Input R Objects' which pops up the following dialog.

 Gaussian Process Prediction: Input R Objects